ISI-apex/casper-utils/README.md

 these measurements to train a performance prediction model (as a function of tunable parameter values) and evaluate the model on a test subset of the profiling data.
-The experiments for the followin benchmarks are available:
+The experiments for the following benchmarks are available:
 * `exp/tune-halide`: tune parameters in the Halide schedule for the blur filter Halide pipeline, evaluated for both a CPU target and a GPU target,
 * `exp/tune-fenics`: tune number of ranks and threads